DEBRA International Clinical Practice Guidelines specify that genetic testing is always recommended for the diagnosis of EB type

 Cost can be a barrier to genetic testing, but sponsored testing is now available for eligible patients.

-Learn about Decode DEBTM
+Learn about Decode DEB

 Genetic testing can accurately identify DEB type—both RDEB and DDEB.
 An early diagnosis and understanding of DEB severity can enable: